jtablesaw/tablesaw/docs-src/main/userguide/tables.md

 ###Remove rows from table

-To remove rows from table you need to call *dropRows()* on table with indexes that you want to drop
+To remove rows call *dropRows()* with indexes that you want to drop
 ```java
 Table newTableWithRemainingRows = table.dropRows(1,2);
 ```